inmanta/vscode-inmanta/media/markdown_install_ls.md

 ### Syntax highlighting

-The extension makes your life easier by highlighting syntax keywords or the Inmanta language.
+The extension makes your life easier by highlighting syntax keywords of the Inmanta language.

 ![Syntax coloring screenshot](../images/screenshot-syntax-coloring.png)